 It can also be helpful for the addicted person themselves to gain self-understanding using this model.
 Insight is a powerful tool for change because it makes it easier to be mindful of decisions you’re making in the moment.

-What Are the Five Stages of Change?
+What Are the Five Stages of Change In Recovery?

 The five stages of addiction recovery are precontemplation, contemplation, preparation, action and maintenance.
 Read on to find out more about the various stages.

-1. Precontemplation Stage
+1. Precontemplation Stage of Addiction Recovery

 People who are in the first stage of addiction recovery aren’t yet ready for any addiction treatment program.
 This phase is characterized by defensiveness and endless justification of their behavior.
 There’s a clear lack of insight into the negative impact of excessive drug or alcohol use and a strong focus on the positive effects they experience from using their drug of choice.